 Format: In person at Armstrong Campus

 The Bachelor of Health Sciences is designed to teach students and practicing health professionals the view that health is separate from illness.
 Students will develop expertise in the health sciences, while focusing on applied health-related areas.
-The Health Science program consists of five concentrations: health science (generalist), health services administration, health informatics, human performance/fitness management, and gerontology.
+The Health Science program consists of four concentrations: health science (generalist), health services administration, health informatics and human performance/fitness management.

 The generalist concentration in health science provides students with an opportunity to explore the discipline as a means of making informed career and academic pathway decisions.
 It is appealing to students who wish to matriculate within the health professions while addressing admissions requirements of other programs such as nursing or physical therapy.